Heat Sealers

 Impulse sealers

 An impulse sealer requires no warm-up and applies an energy pulse to your sealing area followed by immediate cooling.
-Impulse sealers get power on lowering the jaw.
-The right impulse sealer should work on thermoplastic material like polyethylene and polypropylene for requiring low seal temperature.
+Impulse sealers get power when lowering the jaw.
+A suitable impulse sealer should use thermoplastic materials like polyethylene and polypropylene to ensure low seal temperatures.
 You can use an impulse sealer for purposes including:

 • Foil